pererossello/MHW_metrics/README.md

 ## Support and Contributions

 For support or to report bugs, please open a GitHub issue.
 Contributions are welcome!
-Feel free to submit a pull request or suggest new features by opening an issue.
+Feel free to submit a pull request or suggest new features by opening an issue

 ## Acknowledgments